lowq/gymbeamZadanie/README.md

 ## Dependencies

-This server is built using Node.js and may have additional dependencies.
+This server is built using Node.js and have additional dependencies.

     @types/express:
         Description: TypeScript type definitions for Express.js web framework.